How to Find a Cell Phone Tower Near You

-Cell Tower Locator allows users to get the approximate position of cell towers within a stored database.
+Cell Tower Locator app is only available for Android and provides approximate locations of towers based on database information.
 The app’s interface provides cell IDs, signal strength, and GPS location.
-According to the developers of Cell Tower Locator, the precision of estimated cell position is better for sites with three cells detected.
+According to the developers of Cell Tower Locator, the precision of the estimated cell position is better for sites with three cells detected.
 If only one cell is visible it’s likely a cell serving area, not a position.

-If you’re curious about how fast your cell phone connection is where you live, work, or visit, anywhere in the U.S., check out the LTE Speed Coverage Map app.
-This handy tool lets you view the average download and upload speed for each of the four major wireless carriers.
-The app also provides the average ping (or response time in milliseconds) between your mobile device and surrounding cell towers within a radius of two miles up to 90 miles.
+If you’re curious about how fast your cell phone connection is where you live, work, or visit, anywhere in the U.S., check out the Coverage app.
+This handy tool lets you view the average download and upload speed for each of the major wireless carriers.

 How Can You Find 5G Towers Near You?

 If you’re looking for 5G coverage, then you need to locate specific towers.
 These towers aren’t available in all locations, and you might wonder if one has been installed near your home.
 If there is a nearby 5G tower and your devices are 5G-capable, then you might expect faster speeds for data downloads and other perks when it comes to performance.